US Banking for Canadian LLC Owners (2026)

 Mercury

-Mercury is the dominant fintech banking platform for US startups and solo founders.
-Banking services are provided through Choice Financial Group and Column N.A., Members FDIC.
-Deposits are insured up to $5M through partner banks' sweep networks.
+Mercury is where most US startup founders bank, and for good reason.
+Banking services through Choice Financial Group and Column N.A., Members FDIC.
+Deposits insured up to $5M through partner bank sweep networks.

-- Canada is not on Mercury's prohibited countries list.
-Canadian founders with a US-registered LLC and an EIN can apply.
+- Canada is not on Mercury's prohibited list.
+You need a US-registered LLC and an EIN.

-- Approval rates for Canadian applicants appear higher than for founders from higher-risk jurisdictions.
-Canada's regulatory alignment with the US (shared FATF membership, bilateral tax treaty, common banking infrastructure) means Canadian applications carry lower compliance risk from Mercury's perspective.
+- Canadian applicants get approved at higher rates than founders from higher-risk jurisdictions.
+Canada's shared FATF membership, bilateral tax treaty, and common banking infrastructure with the US means lower compliance risk from Mercury's perspective.

 Wise Business

-- Canadian dollar accounts included.
-Wise provides CAD account details (institution number + transit number + account number) that can receive Canadian domestic transfers.
-This is a direct advantage for Canadian founders: USD revenue flows into the Wise USD account, CAD expenses are paid from the Wise CAD account, and conversion between them happens at the mid-market rate.
+- You get a CAD account (institution number + transit number + account number) that receives Canadian domestic transfers.
+USD revenue flows into the Wise USD side, CAD expenses get paid from the CAD side, and conversion between them happens at mid-market rate.

-- Canadian passport accepted as primary ID.
-No US visit required for account opening.
+- Canadian passport accepted.
+No US visit needed.

 - Not FDIC-insured.
-Funds are safeguarded (held in ring-fenced accounts at partner banks) but not covered by US deposit insurance or CDIC (Canada Deposit Insurance Corporation).
+Funds are safeguarded in ring-fenced accounts at partner banks, but not covered by US deposit insurance or CDIC.

 Relay

-Relay is a US-focused digital banking platform.
-Banking services are provided through Thread Bank, Member FDIC.
-Deposits are insured up to $3M through sweep networks.
+Relay is a US-focused digital banking platform through Thread Bank, Member FDIC.
+Deposits insured up to $3M.

 - $0 monthly fee on the Starter plan.

-- Profit-first banking — create separate accounts for operations, taxes, reserves, and owner's pay within a single relationship.
+- Profit-first banking with separate sub-accounts for operations, taxes, reserves, and owner's pay.

-The structural gap for Canadians: Relay is a solid backup US account for redundancy, but it adds no Canada-specific capability.
-It does not hold CAD, does not facilitate cross-border transfers to Canadian banks, and has no Canadian banking relationships.
+For Canadians, Relay works as a backup US account for redundancy.
+But it adds nothing Canada-specific.
+No CAD, no cross-border transfers to Canadian banks, no Canadian banking relationships.

 How does your structure score?